dflitney/vigenere/README.md

                         ^
 ```

+We continue encrypting letters against alphabets selected from
-Eventually we run out of letters in our key phrase at which
+the key phrase.
+Eventually, when we run out of letters in our key
-point we cycle back to the beginning.
+phrase, we cycle back to the beginning.

+## Cryptographic attack

+There are a number of weakness in the Vigenere cypher:

+1. The repeating key means it is possible to search the encrypted text
+looking for sequence repeats which give us a clue to the length of the key.

+1. Assuming we know, or can guess, the language of the original text then, knowing the
+key length allows us to apply frequency analysis once more.
+The
+cipher text can now be treated as N interleaved Caesar cyphers and each can be attacked independently.

 ## Usage